aloy/math315-fall2019/README.md

 ## Class materials

 Links to any slides and handouts are in the calendar section below.
+Check the folders above for the .Rmd files containing the R code used to generate slides, etc.

 * * *